David loves to share his passion for gardening and help others delight in the wonders of growing and caring for incredible plants.

 A general rule typically requires that the depth of the pot is equal to the diameter of the trunk after it's planted into the soil, so the surface of the soil.

-These pots are typically associated with masculine trees (featuring all the traits listed in the table).
-The one tree that fits the rectangular pot are conifers, almost exclusively, as they typically have a more robust trunk and mature looking bark.
+- Rectangular Pots: These pots are typically associated with masculine trees (featuring all the traits listed in the table).
+The one tree that fits the rectangular pot is the conifer, almost exclusively, as they typically have a more robust trunk and mature-looking bark.

-This pot shape can be associated with delicate bonsai as well.
-Typically used in group or to display a scene, due to the elongated pot to offer more depth.
+- Oval Pots: This pot shape can be associated with delicate bonsai as well.
+Typically used in a group or to display a scene, due to the elongated pot to offer more depth.

 Bonsai pots come in an array of colors and textures.
 Combinations of colors and textures are used to; yet again, compliment the tree.
 Though, not as important as the shape of the pot, colors are a final touch to adding that final harmony to a tree.